What Is A Spiritual Journey- To Become Born of The Spirit of God

 Forgiveness Is Always Essential

-Forgiveness is one of those things Christ says we must have in order to be forgiven.
+Forgiveness is one of those things Christ says we must have to be forgiven.
 A post on Forgiveness and The Christian Life.

 Not anyone or anything can take our spirituality from us without us letting them.
-We give permission to the enemy that wants to destroy our souls.
-He, the enemy (Satan) wants to take our thoughts and turn them into frivolous inconsistencies.
+The enemy that wants to destroy our souls is the one we must not listen to.
+He, the enemy (Satan), wants to take our thoughts and turn them into frivolous inconsistencies.

-It is he, “Satan” that we give that power.
-He desires us to become sidetracked, however, it is up to us to let him know that we will stay on track, not surrender to him, and keep our thoughts going in the right direction.
-All of this while severing a living Jesus and following His directions through The Word of God.
+It is up to us to let him know that we will stay on track, not surrender to him, and keep our thoughts going in the right direction.
+All of this while serving a living Jesus and following His directions through The Word of God.

-Thinking exactly as Paul’s admonitions will lead us, help us, and will not enhance our walk with God.
+Thinking exactly as Paul’s admonitions will lead us, help us, and enhance our walk with God.

 “We’ve got this because we are chosen by the ONE who makes the rules (God, The Father, and Jesus, The Son, and they are one).”